Economic damage from coronavirus pandemic to hit government coffers by 2060 | ExBulletin

 - The federal budget is projected to be in deficit by 2060

-Treasury Josh Frydenberg will unveil the 2021 Generation Report on Monday, as the pandemic delayed its original release by 12 months.
+Treasury Josh Frydenberg will unveil the 2021 Generation Report today, as the pandemic delayed its original release by 12 months.

 The report will show that Australia’s population will start to age at a much higher rate in the coming years as the birth rate continues to slide.